Mario Shabow

-Mario Shabow (born 5 May 1998) is an Australian professional football player.
-He currently plays for Blacktown City FC.
+Mario Shabow (born 5 May 1998) is a professional football player.
+He currently plays for Sydney United 58.
+Born in Iraq, he has represented Australia at youth level.

 Early life

 Shabow was born in Baghdad, Iraq.
 At the age of six, his family moved to Australia in 2004, due to the unsettled war-torn country.
 Shabow who is of Assyrian ethnicity, attended Hoxton Park High School and played for the juniors Liverpool Olympic local soccer club.

 Growing up in the suburbs of Western sydney, Shabow was also playing for the premier league Sydney City Eagles Futsal (football) club.
 He was chosen to represent NSW in the indoor Futsal National championships.

 He gained more experience playing for the Marconi Stallions and Blacktown City FC and attracted attention from various A-league clubs through competing in the NSW National Premier League.

 Club career

 Western Sydney Wanderers

 While playing for Blacktown City in 2014, Shabow was called up for the pre season friendly games with the Western Sydney Wanderers squad.
 After impressive pre season performances, he was selected to play for the Western Sydney Wanderers Youth squad.
-He immediately made an impact in assisting and scoring goals which caught the attention of former senior wanderers Head coach Tony Popovic.
+He immediately made an impact in assisting and scoring goals which caught the attention of former senior Wanderers head coach Tony Popovic.

 On 29 November 2015, Shabow made his senior club debut as substitute coming on in the 80th minute for Romeo Castelen, away to the Central Coast Mariners.
 On 11 May 2016, Western Sydney Wanderers signed Shabow on a one-year senior contract, becoming one of the first players to join from the Wanderers Youth Academy for the 2016–2017 A League Season.

 His second appearance for the Wanderers came on 21 February 2017, in the Asian Champions League group stage qualifier against Urawa Reds at Campbelltown Stadium, Coming on in the 69th minute.
 Western Sydney Wanderers were defeated 4–0 on the night.